Boyd Dowler

-Boyd Hamilton Dowler (born October 18, 1937) is a former professional football player, a wide receiver in the National Football League (NFL).
-He played 12 seasons from 1959 to 1971, 11 with the Green Bay Packers and one with the Washington Redskins.
+Boyd Hamilton Dowler (born October 18, 1937) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played 12 seasons from 1959 to 1971, eleven with the Green Bay Packers and one with the Washington Redskins.
+With Green Bay, he was part of the Vince Lombardi dynasty era that saw five NFL championships.

+Early life

-Born in Rock Springs, Wyoming, Dowler grew up in Cheyenne, where his father Walter was a high school history teacher, who was also a former football coach who had played college football at Wyoming.
+Born in Rock Springs, Wyoming, Dowler grew up in Cheyenne, where his father Walter was a high school history teacher, who was also a former football coach who had played college football for Wyoming.
 Boyd was a three-sport athlete at Cheyenne High School.

+College career

-He played college football at the University of Colorado as a single-wing quarterback under head coach Dal Ward.
+He played college football for the Colorado Buffaloes as a single-wing quarterback under head coach Dal Ward.

 Dowler led the Big Seven conference in receiving as a junior in 1957, but spent more time as a passer and runner during his senior season.
 While at Colorado, he was a member of Delta Tau Delta fraternity.

+Pro football career

-The 25th overall pick in the 1959 NFL Draft, Dowler was the NFL rookie of the year in 1959, Vince Lombardi's first season as head coach.
+The 25th overall pick in the 1959 NFL draft, Dowler was the NFL rookie of the year in 1959, Vince Lombardi's first season as head coach.
 Dowler was a two-time Pro Bowler in 1965 and 1967, and a key contributor on the Packers dynasty in the 1960s, assisting the team to five NFL championship wins and victories in Super Bowls I and II.